-- 1. The City of Meridian will work together with the transportation authorities, specifically ACHD, COMPASS and ITD, to protect the US 20-26 and SH69 corridors as regional transportation routes and gateways to not only Meridian but also to Boise, Eagle, Star, Kuna, Nampa and Caldwell. - 2.
+- 1. The City of Meridian will work together with the transportation authorities, specifically ACHD and ITD, to protect the SH20-26 and SH69 corridors as regional transportation routes and gateways to not only Meridian but to Boise, Eagle, Star, Kuna and Nampa. - 2.
 The City of Meridian will coordinate closely with ITD to determine the most appropriate alignment of the future SH16 extension and to preserve appropriate rights-of-way for all state highways.
 We are committed to effective land use policies that preserve future transportation corridors.
-The City will protect the public's investments in existing and planned highways and separated grade interchanges. - 3.
-The City of Meridian will coordinate closely with ITD, Ada County, Boise City, businesses, neighborhood groups and other stakeholders in the Eagle Road/SH55 corridor to implement the 2004 Eagle Road Arterial Study (prepared by Cambridge Systematics for ITD). - 4.
-The 2030 Long-Range Regional Transportation Plan (administered by COMPASS) is hereby adopted by reference as part of Meridian's Comprehensive Plan.
+The City will protect the public's investments in existing and planned highway and separated grade interchanges. - 3.
+The City of Meridian will coordinate closely with ITD, Ada County, Boise City, businesses, neighborhood groups and other stakeholders in the Eagle Road/SH55 corridor to implement the 2004 Eagle Road Arterial Study (prepared by Cambridge Systematics for ITD).

+4. The 2025 Long-Range Regional Transportation Plan (administered by COMPASS) is hereby adopted by reference as part of Meridian's Comprehensive Plan.